oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 $ helm init
 ```

-It will take about 30-60 seconds for Tiller to be deployed and to start.
+It will normally take about 30-60 seconds for Tiller to be deployed and to start.
 To confirm that Tiller is running, use this command:

 ```bash